JakkuSakura/CubiAI/docs/ai-models.md

 ## Rigging

-### LLM Rig Planner
+-### LLM Rig Planner
-- The default configuration uses `rigging.strategy = llm` and targets OpenAI-compatible chat completions.
+- Rigging is optional and disabled by default.
+To enable it, set `rigging.enabled: true` and provide LLM credentials.
 - Required environment variable: `OPENAI_API_KEY` (or whatever you set via `rigging.llm_api_key_env`).
 - `rigging.llm_model` and `rigging.llm_base_url` can point to any provider that honours the Chat Completions protocol (e.g., OpenAI, Azure, Groq, or Hugging Face text-generation-inference with the compatible middleware).
 - The LLM receives layer metadata and must respond with JSON defining `parts`, `parameters`, `deformers`, `physics`, and `motions`.
 Invalid JSON raises `PipelineStageError`.